Completing Networks by Learning Local Connection Patterns: Experiments

 \subsubsection{KronEM}

-The KRONEN model, like our model, only uses observable partial network information instead of node features for network completion.
-This expands his application scenarios, but it's better suited to completing those networks that follow the Kronecker model, and his performance drops off for networks that don't.
+KromEM, which is an algorithm of network completion utilizing the self-similarity property of the network, uses the Kronecker graph model to describe the network and estimates the missing part of the network.
+The Expectation Maximization (EM) framework and a scalable Metropolized Gibbs sampling approach were used to optimize the Kronecker model parameters.

-It is important to note that we do not compare this approach on real-world networks, since the number of nodes in the complete graph that can be handled by this model must be a power of kronecker kernel size.
+It is important to note that we do not compare this approach on real-world networks, since the number of nodes in the complete graph that must be a power of the size of the kronecker product kernel according to this model which limits its application.